 The following is the quoted content: var Children = function(age){ |

-This is inheritance, and then we look at a simple function reuse:
+This is inheritance, and then let's look at a simple function reuse:

-In just one class, this points to two places, which sometimes makes people confused.
-People who are just learning will be confused by this.
-And slightly change the way of writing code:
+Just in a class, this points to two places, and sometimes this always makes people feel confused.
+People who have just learned will be even more confused by this.
+And slightly change the way to write code:

 The following is the quoted content: var setColor = { |

 In this way, the code can be clearer.
-Therefore, when writing code, you should consider its future use and whether it can be reused.
-If it is clear that inheritance or reuse is not to be carried out, I personally feel that you should avoid using this as much as possible.
-There is another more common problem.
-It is as follows:
+Therefore, when writing the code, you should consider the future use and whether it can be reused.
+If it is clear that it will not be inherited or reused, I personally think that this should be avoided as much as possible.
+There is a more common problem.
+As follows:

 The following is the quoted content: var Person = function(){ |

-As mentioned before, if it is not written as var p = new Person();p.setName('tom'); this in this class will point directly to Person.prototypel.
-This error will not occur during compilation or runtime.
-An error will be reported.
-Sometimes it will cause headaches.
+As mentioned earlier, if you do not write it as var p = new Person(); p.setName('tom'); this in this class will directly point to Person.prototype.
+This error is not at compile time or runtime.
+It will report an error.
+Sometimes it can cause headaches.
 So when writing code, I always choose this carefully.

 2. Class encapsulation

-In Java, methods or properties of a class can be set as private, so as to avoid external calls, but JavaScript does not have such a setting.
-Take a look at the following code:
+In Java, the methods or properties of the class can be set to private, so that external calls can be avoided.
+However, JavaScript does not have such settings.
+Look at the following code:

 The following is the quoted content: var person = { |

-In this class, there are a total of 2 methods, namely init and setName, and we only want to run setName from init, or various methods that will be added to it in the future, and do not want to appear:
+In this class, there are 2 methods, namely init and setName.
+We only want to run setName from init, or various methods that will be added to it in the future, without expecting it to appear:

 person.setName('tom'); //tom

 Call the setName method directly.
-To be precise, you want the setName method to be private, and the name attribute to be private.
-This prevents other programmers from calling methods you don't want to be called when using your class.
+To be honest, I hope the setName method is private and the name attribute is private.
+Avoid other programmers calling methods that they do not want to be called when using your class.

-So how should we encapsulate classes well?
-Try another programming method and see how the revised version goes:
+So how should we package the class?
+Try another programming method and see how the revised version looks like:

 The following is the quoted content: var person = function(){ |

-In this way, the methods and properties that were originally intended to be privatized can be privatized and cannot be called directly from the outside.
-This is also achieved by using closures.
-However, this programming method is not easy to read, especially for novices.
-It will be very difficult to see this kind of code, and it will also take up more memory than ordinary ones.
+In this way, we can say that the methods and attributes that were originally intended to be privatized are privatized, and the external cannot be called directly.
+This is also the method required to achieve the problem by using closures.
+However, this programming method is not easy to read, especially for beginners.
+It will be very difficult to see this kind of code, and it also occupies more memory than ordinary ones.